PAK J SURG MED AND DORA

 2. Make article-level metrics available to encourage the shift towards assessment of scientific content of the article rather than publication metrics of the journal in which the article was published.

-- Pak J Surg Med has introduced Article-Level Metrics (ALMs) in 2020, and intends to be an industry leader in Pakistan, South East Asia, and across the world by advocating for article-specific measures of research influence and value.
+- Pak J Surg Med has introduced Article-Level Metrics (ALMs) known as “Article Stats” in October 2020, and intends to be an industry leader in Pakistan, South East Asia, and across the world by advocating for article-specific measures of research influence and value.

-- These ALMs are in process of beta-testing.
-Interested Journals should contact to be a part of Pakistan’s First ALM system.
+- Interested Journals should contact to be a part of Pakistan’s First ALM system.

 3. Promote responsible authorship practices and the provision of information about the specific contributions of every author.